populationgenomics/talos/docs/SvAnnotationPlan.md

 It also removes a matching hazard.
 SVAFotate requires an **identical** `SVTYPE` string, and the BED's vocabulary includes `MEI` — which would never match a query `INS`. gnomAD-sourced rows contain no `MEI` at all (gnomAD calls mobile elements as `INS`), so scoping to gnomAD removes that mismatch class entirely.

+Since the [pre-filter](#the-bed-is-pre-filtered-to-gnomad-rows) already drops every non-gnomAD row, `-s gnomAD` is now belt-and-braces rather than the only thing scoping the source.
+Keep both.
+They exist for different reasons — the flag for correctness, the pre-filter for memory — and dropping either as "redundant" silently changes what `Max_AF` means the moment the other is touched.

 ### Use `Max_AF`, not `Best_gnomAD_AF`